G-Node/python-odml/doc/tutorial.rst

 | odml.DType.binary or 'binary'     | '00101010'                            |
 +-----------------------------------+---------------------------------------+

-The available types are implemented in the :py:mod:`odml.types` Module.
+The available types are implemented in the odml.types Module.

 After learning how we create a simple Porperty-Value-pair, we need to know how we can attach it to a Section.
 As exercise, we attach our first Porperty-Value-